Jerod Ward: High school

 Ward was the number one recruit in the nation winning the Naismith Prep Player of the Year award coming out of Clinton, Mississippi in 1994.
 The 1994 McDonald's All-American, First Team Parade & Slam magazine, USA Today, Basketball Times All-American scored 2,652 points with more than 800 rebounds in three varsity seasons at Clinton High School.
 As a senior, Ward averaged 29.8 points and 10.3 rebounds per game for the 26–3 Arrows.
 He posted 51 & 49 points games along with a 19-rebound game in his senior year campaign.
-As a junior, Ward averaged 29.5 points and 9.3 rebounds while leading Clinton Arrows to the Class 5A state championship; averaging 33.5 points in the state in tournament.
+As a junior, Ward averaged 29.5 points and 9.3 rebounds while leading Clinton Arrows to the Class 5A state championship, averaging 33.5 points in the state tournament.
 As a sophomore, Ward averaged 27.5 points and 9.5 rebounds.
 He was coached by Joel Boone.
 In the 2009–10 season Ward was honored by Clinton High School retiring his number 32 jersey.